Pathway Testing in Metabolomics with Globaltest, Allowing Post Hoc Choice of Pathways: Iterative Shortcut

-There is clearly a trade-off between computing time and coming close to closed testing when applying branch and bound algorithm.
-Iterative shortcut with more branches will get closer to the full closed testing procedure.
-Applying branch and bound algorithm still requires exponentially many calculations but the computation time dramatically reduced in practice.
+There is clearly a trade-off between computing time and coming close to the full closed testing when applying branch and bound algorithm.
+We can trade time for power, i.e.\ more iterations, closer to the full closed testing procedure but also more burdensome.
+But we also allow to limit the number of iterations to reduce the computation time in practice.

-\section{Applications on metabolomics data}
+\section{Applications on Metabolomics Data}